 On March 11, 2021 the United States enacted the American Rescue Plan Act of 2021 ("American Rescue Plan").
 The American Rescue Plan includes various income and payroll tax measures.
-The Company does not expect a material impact of the American Rescue Plan on its Condensed Consolidated Financial Statements and related disclosures.
+The Company does not expect a material impact of the American Rescue Plan on the Company's Condensed Consolidated Financial Statements and related disclosures.